WSPR TV User Guide

 <divisor>:<modulus>:<offset>:<slope>

-WSPR TV offers a set of extended telemetry annotation parameters -- et_labels, et_llabels, et_units, and et_res to customize the display of ET values.
+Finally, a set of annotation parameters -- et_labels, et_llabels, et_units, and et_res -- can be used to customize the display of opaque ET values.
 All of these are a comma-separated list of parameters, with one value per extractor specification.
 For example, if there are 2 decoders containing 4 and 5 extractors respectively, then the 7th item in et_units corresponds to the 3rd extractor of the second decoder.

 Only non-default values need to be specified in the above URL parameters.
-For example, here is how to assign units to the 4th extractor while keeping all the other values unitless.
+Here is how to assign units to the 4th extractor while keeping all the other values unitless.

 et_units=,,,mph